 “Should I shoot in RAW or JPG mode?”
 It’s a question photographers have been asking for well over a decade now, so why is there still uncertainty?
 When faced with “RAW gives you so much more image detail” at the same time as “JPG files are easy to store”, perhaps some indecision is to be expected.
 So in this article, we’re covering the properties of both RAW and JPG files.
 We’ll discuss situations in which you might choose one over the other, or even set your camera to capture both.
-We encourage you to make your choice based on the end-use of your images.

 Remember that most DSLR cameras are able to record both RAW + JPG files simultaneously.
 Keep this in mind when considering situations where one format may be preferable over the other, OR that you may have a use for both formats in the same job.